sebastianperudev2001/ml-libraries-python/README.md

 9. **Spark MLlib**: MLlib is Apache Spark's scalable machine learning library.
 It provides scalable implementations of many common machine learning algorithms and tools for feature extraction, transformation, dimensionality reduction, and more.

 10. **Fastai**: Fastai is a high-level deep learning library built on top of PyTorch.
 It aims to make deep learning more accessible through high-level abstractions and best practices.

+Otros

+- **Theano**:

+  - Built on NumPy, Theano is a dynamic Machine Learning framework with a powerful interface, similar to the NumPy library.
+It is useful for manipulating and evaluating various mathematical expressions.
+Using Theano with GPU delivers faster results as it can compute 140 times faster on a GPU than a CPU.
+  - Theano helps to build efficient Machine Learning algorithms.
+It offers faster and stable monitoring of the most complicated variables.

+- **NLTK**:
+  - Also known as the Natural Language ToolKit, NLTK is used by a Python web development company to integrate Natural Language Processing.
+The tool is useful for Deep Learning solutions that require high amounts of text and speech processing.
+  - NLTK works well with FrameNet, WordNet, and Word2Vec for proper language processing.
+It also offers keyword search, optimization of tokens, voice recognition, and much more to ensure solutions that provide language capabilities work well.
+- **Sonnet**:

+  - It is a high-level library designed to perform operations using neural network structures in TensorFlow.
+It assists with the creation of primary Python objects that relate to a specific part of the neural network.
+It simplifies the design of the neural network, ensuring developers get the best results out of the process.
+  - Sonnet divides the modules into submodules or can pass to other modules during the internal process.
+Sonnet Machine Learning models can be easily integrated with TensorFlow code and other high-level libraries.

+- **Caffe**:
+  - Caffe, abbreviated as Convolutional Architecture for Fast Feature Embedding, is another ML and DL framework written in C++.
+It is ideal for production edge delivery, image categorization, and experimenting with research methods.
+Most startups, mid-sized firms, and academicians use Caffe to deal with computer vision and speech recognition projects.
+It has an interface that enables developers to transit within CPU & GPU.
+- **H20**:
+  - It is another open-source, business-oriented machine learning Framework.
+It helps in implementing predictive analytics with mathematics to make decisions based on granular data.
+It has database-agnostic support with open-source Breed technology to train machines based on data insights.
+The core code of H2O is in Java, and the REST API enables accessing or embedding it from any external source code or script.
+Machine learning professionals can extend H2O to work with existing programming languages and tools.
+ML developers apply it in customer intelligence, analyzing insurance, advertising technology, risk analysis, healthcare, fraud analysis, etc.